-adrenergic agonist. ATC code:

 F intervals were <5 ms, and the upper limit of the 90% confidence interval was below 10 ms for all time-matched comparisons versus placebo.
-This shows that there is no concern for a pro-arrhythmic potential related to QT-interval prolongations at recommended therapeutic doses.
 There was no evidence of a concentration-delta QTc relationship in the range of doses evaluated.

 Electrocardiographic monitoring in patients with COPD:

 The effect of Onbrez Breezhaler on heart rate and rhythm was assessed using continuous 24-hour ECG recording (Holter monitoring) in a subset of 605 patients with COPD from a 26-week, double-blind, placebo-controlled Phase III study (see CLINICAL STUDIES as follows).
 Holter monitoring occurred once at baseline and up to 3 times during the 26-week treatment period (at weeks 2, 12 and 26).

 A comparison of the mean heart rate over 24 hours showed no increase from baseline for both doses evaluated, 150 microgram once-daily and 300 microgram once-daily.
 The hourly heart rate analysis was similar for both doses compared to placebo and tiotropium.
 The pattern of diurnal variation over 24 hours was maintained and was similar to placebo.